vazome/quartz-jupyter-embed-display/README.md

 ## Installation

 1. Copy `notebook.ts`**: Put it at `quartz\plugins\transformers\`
-2. Install Required Packages: This plugin relies on `rehype-stringify`, which is NOT included by default in @jackyzha0/quartz:
+2. This plugin relies on `rehype-stringify` package, family of which is included by default in [@jackyzha0/quartz](https://github.com/jackyzha0/quartz), except this plugin... let's fix that:

-Install with:
 ```bash
 npm install rehype-stringify
 ```